 Huber Heights • 937-610-0288

-The Rose Music Center at The Heights is a 4,200-seat fully covered outdoor amphitheater.
-It is located in The Heights development–a destination retail, dining, and entertainment district located conveniently off of I-70 in Huber Heights, Ohio.
-The Center is owned by The City of Huber Heights and managed by MEMI--Music & Event Management Inc.
+The Rose Music Center is a 4,200-seat fully covered outdoor amphitheater.
+It is located in The Heights development– a destination retail, dining, and entertainment district located conveniently off I-70 in Huber Heights.
+The Center is owned by the City of Huber Heights.

 Tipp City Area Arts Council

 The Tipp City Area Arts Council (TCAAC) is dedicated to promoting, developing, and supporting the visual, musical, performing, and literary arts.
 Events include An Art Affair & A Fine Art Show, Canal Music Fest, and more.

 TriArt Society is an inclusive social group of women artists in the Dayton Region formed to encourage and support each other and advocate for arts in the region.

 Troy-Hayner Cultural Center

 Classes in art and a variety of other subjects are offered for adults and children.
 Year-round art and local history exhibits are offered free of charge in the Fulker-Nichols Gallery and halls.
 The public is invited to enjoy a wide variety of free musical concerts in the Ballroom, the Eastroom, Courtyard, and Prouty Plaza, and the organization also organizes the Troy, Ohio, PorchFest event.